Ronaldo-V/RV-Personal-Trainer-Website/README.md

     - Lastly, the enquire page.
 The PT logo is the first thing seen in the enquire section to reminder users that this is a legitimate company, while also providing a clear display of the logo as it is only seen elsewhere in the nav which is rather small.
 This page summarises why you should train with me, followed by a form to complete if interested in personal training.
     - At the bottom of each page there will be a footer.
 The footer is being used as a sales point leading users to the enquire page and my social media accounts, both designed to help bring in new clients.
     - Each photo is deliberately selected to match with the topic we are talking about, with all text written next to or below the photo (depending on the device).
 I aim to create clear division in topics through the use of photos, the topic title and spacing.
 This structure stays consistent throughout to keep the user experience good.
-    - As this website has many pictures with lots of colors, I wanted to keep the text simple and clear, which is why I opted for a lack of font-awesome icons.
+    - As this website has many pictures with lots of colours, I wanted to keep the text simple and clear, which is why I opted for a lack of font-awesome icons.
 Plus I feel as though the font-awesome icons would have just been of the same thing as the image, which I feel there is no need to repeat.
     - Ubuntu font has been selected as I feel as though it has a similar feel to the font used in the logo.

 ### User Stories:
-- As a website user:
+- As a regular website user:
-    - I want to press on the logo and be taken to the home page.
+    - I want to click on the logo and be taken to the home page.
-    - I want to press home and be taken to the home page.
+    - I want to click home and be taken to the home page.
-    - I want to press workout info and be taken to the the workout info page.
+    - I want to click workout info and be taken to the the workout info page.
-    - I want to press nutrition and be taken to the nurtrition page.
+    - I want to click nutrition and be taken to the nurtrition page.
-    - I want to press enquire now in the header and be taken to the enquire page.
+    - I want to click enquire now in the header and be taken to the enquire page.
-    - I want to press the instagram icon and be taken to the businesses instagram account.
+    - I want to click the instagram icon and be taken to the businesses instagram account.
-    - I want to press the facebook icon and be taken to the businesses facebook account.
+    - I want to click the facebook icon and be taken to the businesses facebook account.
-    - I want to press enquire now in the footer and be taken to the enquire page.
+    - I want to click enquire now in the footer and be taken to the enquire page.
-    - I want to press Eatwell Guide and be redirected to the NHS website referencing this.
+    - I want to click Eatwell Guide and be redirected to the NHS website referencing this.
-    - I want to press the download or print link in the nutritions page and have a printable/downloadable doc.
+    - I want to click the download or print link in the nutritions page and have a printable/downloadable doc.
-    - I want to press submit in the form and my form be submitted.
+    - I want to click submit in the form and my form be submitted.

 - As a person new to fitness:
     - I want to learn new information about workouts to help me when in the gym.